knative/docs/docs/eventing/channels/channel-types-defaults.md

 Knative uses two types of channels:

-* The generic Channel object
+* A generic Channel object.
 * Channel implementations that each have their own custom resource definitions (CRDs), such as `InMemoryChannel` and `KafkaChannel`.